The Use of Headless Commerce Has Skyrocketed: Here’s Everything you Need to Know

 How Does Headless Commerce Work?

 Headless commerce works by allowing businesses to control the presentation layer of their ecommerce platform while leaving the back-end operations to be handled by a third-party provider.
 Companies can design and customize their website without worrying about managing the underlying infrastructure.
+Many companies opt to work with offshore Magento developers to handle back-end complexities efficiently while focusing on creating seamless front-end experiences for their customers.

 There are a couple of different ways that businesses can use headless commerce.
 They can use a third-party service provider to manage the back-end operations or build their own custom solution using an API.